petrifiedvoices/hat_project/README.md

 * Temporal Animation - Carto.com timeline presentation of dated inscriptions, the CSVs containing date and spatial information for all inscriptions, and Python script reshaping the data to the required format, written by Brian Ballsun-Stanton

 ## Dissertation:
-* the link to the text of the dissertation, typesetted with ConTeXt https://github.com/petrajanouchova/dis_context
+* Link to the text of the dissertation (in Czech), typesetted with ConTeXt https://github.com/petrajanouchova/dis_context
-* Defense 14 Dec 2017 in Czech, English version is scheduled for 2018
+* Defense 14 Dec 2017 in Czech, English version of the text is scheduled for 2018
+* Preliminary results published in various articles (access via OSF: https://osf.io/fjnw5/)

 ## Spatio-temporal overview of epigraphic production in Thrace (Carto timeline animation)
 https://petrajanouchova.carto.com/builder/09ff24c3-819d-4ceb-ab6d-bdc3f85c77e9/embed